Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: KNO scaling

-Deviation from the KNO scaling was already observed long ago at the ISR energies in \(pp\) collisions at \(\sqrt{s}\) from \(0.0304\) to \(0.0622\)~\TeV, in the full PS, for inelastic events \cite{Ames:1983cqw,Aachen:1977izz}.
-For hadron-hadron collisions, the approximate KNO scaling holds up to the ISR energies \cite{Ames:1983cqw,Aachen:1977izz}.
-On the other hand, for NSD collisions, scaling was still found to be present \cite{Ames:1983cqw}, suggesting that diffractive processes might also play a role in KNO scaling violations.
-In \(e^+ e^-\) collisions, at \(\sqrt{s}\) from \(0.005\) to \(0.034\)~\TeV, the KNO scaling was found to hold within \(\pm 20\)\% \cite{TASSO:1983cre}.
+In \(pp\) collisions at \(\sqrt{s}\) from \(0.0304\) to \(0.0622\)~\TeV\ in the full PS for inelastic events at the ISR (CERN) the deviation from the KNO scaling was already observed \cite{Ames:1983cqw,Aachen:1977izz}.
+For NSD collisions KNO scaling was still found to be present \cite{Ames:1983cqw}, suggesting that diffractive processes might also play a role in KNO scaling violations.
 Clear scaling violations become manifested above \( \sqrt{s} \approx 0.2\)~\TeV\ both for the multiplicity distributions in full PS and in central pseudorapidity ranges \cite{Alexopoulos:1998bi,EHSNA22:1987syd,NA22:1986nvb,CDF:2001hmt}.
-In \(p\bar{p}\)) collisions at the CERN collider at \(\sqrt{s} = 0.2\), \(0.546\) and \(0.9\)~\TeV, the KNO scaling was found to be violated for NSD collisions in full PS \cite{UA5:1988gup,Chou:1982dn,UA5:1981ccg}.
-Nevertheless, for NSD collisions, in limited central pseudorapidity intervals, the KNO scaling was still found to hold up to \(0.9\)~\TeV, and at (\(\sqrt{s} = 0.546\)~\TeV, the KNO scaling was found to hold in the pseudorapidity interval \(\mid\eta\mid < 3.5\) \cite{UA1:1982yyh,Kam:1984wnl}.
-In \( p \bar{p}\) collisions, and for large rapidity ranges, the UA5 experiment was the first to observe a larger-than-expected high-multiplicity tail and a change of slope \cite{Alexopoulos:1998bi,UA5:1988gup}, which was interpreted as evidence for a multi-component structure of the final states \cite{Matinyan:1998ja,Giovannini:1997ce,Fuglesang:1989st}.
-In NSD \(pp\) collisions at the LHC, at \(\sqrt{s} = 2.36\)~\TeV\ and \(7\)~\TeV\ and in \(\mid\eta\mid < 0.5\), ALICE \cite{ALICE:2010cin,ALICE:2015olq} and CMS \cite{CMS:2010qvf} observed no significant deviation from the KNO scaling.
-On the other hand the CMS observation of strong KNO scaling violations at \(\sqrt{s} = 7\)~\TeV, as well as a change of slop in \( P_{\mathrm{n}} \), confirm the earlier measurements.
+In NSD \(pp\) collisions at the LHC, at \(\sqrt{s} = 2.36\)~\TeV, \(7\)~\TeV\ in pseudorapidity region \(\mid\eta\mid < 0.5\), ALICE \cite{ALICE:2010cin,ALICE:2015olq} and the CMS \cite{CMS:2010qvf} observed no significant deviation from the KNO scaling.
+In \(p\bar{p}\) collisions at the SPS (CERN) at \(\sqrt{s} = 0.2\), \(0.546\) and \(0.9\)~\TeV, the KNO scaling was found to be violated for NSD collisions in full PS \cite{UA5:1988gup,Chou:1982dn,UA5:1981ccg}.
+Nevertheless, for NSD collisions, in limited central pseudorapidity intervals, the KNO scaling was still found to hold up to \(0.9\)~\TeV, and at \(\sqrt{s} = 0.546\)~\TeV, the KNO scaling was found to hold in the pseudorapidity interval \(\mid\eta\mid < 3.5\) \cite{UA1:1982yyh,Kam:1984wnl}.
+In \(e^+ e^-\) collisions at \(\sqrt{s}\) from \(0.005\) to \(0.034\)~\TeV\ the KNO scaling was found to hold within \(\pm 20\)\% \cite{TASSO:1983cre}.

-The KNO variable \( z \) provides another way to study the evolution of the shape of multiplicity distributions with varying CM energies and pseudorapidity intervals.
 For the verification of the KNO scaling hypothesis the following equation with dependence on the CM energy and a kinematic region, \( p_{\mathrm{T}}^{\mathrm{min}} \), was used in Ref.~\cite{Kulchitsky:2022gkm}: